gmail unsubscribeemail managementproductivity

 1. Start with Gmail's native tools for obvious subscriptions

-2. Use MailMop for bulk cleanup of remaining dozens of senders
+2. Use MailMop for bulk cleanup of the remaining dozens of senders

 3. Manual unsubscribe for any future new senders